Note

 attribute to specify what you want to do.

-For example calculate the mean curtailment per time step is
+For example calculate the mean supply/generation per time step is

 [9]: